Loudi: Geography

 Loudi has an area of 8107 km2.

 The western parts of the city borders mountainous regions while the east parts is generally considered hilly with gently sloping topography.

 Climate

 The climate is subtropical monsoon climate with humid weather and four distinct seasons.

+Its basic characteristics are a warm climate with distinct four seasons; hot summers, cold winters and cool autumns; heavy rains in late spring and early summer, and droughts in midsummer and early autumn; more accumulated temperature and a long growing season; diverse climate types and obvious three-dimensional changes.

 History

-Before the Qin Dynasty (221BC-210BC) established a court, it belonged to the Chu, a vassal state to the Zhou dynasty.
+Before the Qin dynasty (221–210 BC) established a court, it belonged to the Chu, a vassal state to the Zhou dynasty.

 Subdivisions

 Loudi administers one district, two county-level cities, and two counties.
 The information here presented uses data from 2010 national census.

+As of the end of 2024 and the beginning of 2025, the permanent population will be 830,100.

 Government

-The current CPC Party Secretary of Loudi is Li Jianguo and the current Mayor is Yang Yiwen.
+The current CPC Party Secretary of Loudi is Li Jianguo and the current mayor is Yang Yiwen.

-Notable Places
+Notable places

 Ziquejie Terrace

 Located in Xinhua County, Ziquejie Terrace features, layers upon layers of terraces are mapped like waves on the hills upon the mountains.

 Boyue Cave

 Boyue Cave scenic spot is a comprehensive park with karst as its main composition.
 It has an underground route of 1800 meters covering 40 thousand square meters.